14 Tage Everest Basislager Trek

 • Pasang Lhamu Rural Municipality Permit

 Sagarmatha National Park Entry Permit costs about US$30, and you will need it to enter the national park via Monjo.
-Similarly, the Pasang Lhamu Rural Municipality Permit allows you to explore the valued restricted area of the Khumbu, which has preserved local traditional values and artifacts for decades.
+Similarly, the Pasang Lhamu Rural Municipality Permit allows you to explore the restricted area of the Khumbu, where local traditions and artifacts have been preserved for decades.
 This permit costs approximately US$20 per trekker.
 You can obtain the national park permit at the tourism board office in Kathmandu, and the restricted area permit is provided in Lukla.

 Note: My Everest will obtain all the required permits for your trip and collect them on your behalf.